yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-portal.md

 3. Follow the prompts to generate an account activation email.
 4. Open the email and complete the account creation and sign in process.

-When completed, the system adds the `Team Admin` system-level role to your account settings.
+When completed, the system adds the `Team Admin` team role to your account settings if you are the very first user to create an account.
+The system adds the `Team Member` team role to the account settings of all subsequent accounts upon creation.